shkwon98/shkwon98/README.md

 ### 👨‍🔧 Introduction

-> I'm currently in charge of developing middleware for maritime autonomous systems at Avikus.
-I am particularly interested in the development of real-time robot control software and robot embedded communication system software.
-Not only that, I am extremely interested in the entire series of technologies that make up a robot system, including sensor fusion, kinematics, and more.
-Anyone who is interested in such a field is always welcome to contact me.<br>
+> I am currently responsible for developing middleware for maritime autonomous systems at Avikus.
+My focus is on creating real-time control and communication software for embedded robotic systems.
+Additionally, I have a deep interest in the comprehensive suite of technologies integral to autonomous systems, including detection, sensor fusion, localization, kinematics, dynamics, and more.
+I welcome anyone interested in this field to contact me.<br>

 <br/>